APL

 The APL Community

 APL has an unusually dedicated community.
-Annual conferences (APL2000, Dyalog User Meeting) draw practitioners from finance, actuarial science, and academia.
+The annual Dyalog User Meeting draws practitioners from finance, actuarial science, and academia.
 The APL Wiki and TryAPL provide modern resources for learning.

 Getting Started